 Interview by Allison Martin

-What enticed you to write "Your Premature Baby and Child"?
+What enticed you to write Your Premature Baby and Child?

 When my first son, Daniel, was born three months early, I quickly became frustrated by the lack of information on the bookshelves for parents of preterm babies.
 Following his homecoming, I had even more questions (and found few answers) about how to care for my fragile baby who was on oxygen, an apnea monitor, and medications.
 It was incredibly frightening!